Atlamillias/DearPyPixl/README.md

         log.write("Uh oh.
 Somebody cut the cake.")
         log.write("The cake is a lie!")
 ```
-Now you need to pass `log` around or pack it into its item's own `user_data` field to ensure they can access it.
-But then, why subclass `mvChildWindow`?
+But now you can't create a new interface without also creating an item.
+Additionally, each interface object has its own state.
+This isn't necessarily a bad thing, but it puts them in a weird spot because only some of our state is object-bound, while the rest is stored in Dear PyGui.
+If this is design is intentional, you're better off not subclassing `mvChildWindow` and managing these two entities seperately.
 By deriving from `CompositeItem` and using `create()` as the primary constructor, you effectively extend your additional state and API to the item itself — different interface objects created with the same tag become views of the original:

 ```python
 with dpx.window():